patrickbucher/factorizer/article/article.md

 end)
 ```

-The map of PIDs by number created before is processed.
-A message consisting of
+The map of PIDs by number is now processed.
+A message consisting of the main
-the main processe's PID (accessed using the `self/0` function) and the number
+process's PID (accessed using the `self/0` function) and the number to be
-to be factorized is sent over to the respective process.
+factorized is sent over to the respective process.

 The work is now distributed, and the main process will receive their results in
 the order of their computation: